JordanSum/AWS_Cloud_Project_1/README.md

 This project automates the deployment of an AWS infrastructure using Terraform.
 It covers the essential components needed to deploy and manage a secure, scalable, and maintainable environment.
 The primary focus is on deploying a VPC with EC2 instances, and setting up an ALB for traffic management.

- - This is a development project and should NOT be used for production.
+> [!WARNING]

- - Please use best policy and security when deploying this project
+> This is a development project and should NOT be used for production.
+Please use best policy and security when deploying this project

 ### Components